k5siu/uwglacier.github.io/_pages/GlaDS/GlaDS.md

 title: "GlaDS"
 ---

 Here we should talk about running GlaDS, maybe even a tutorial?
+(Kevin: I was thinking of writing a tutorial soon, let me know if you want to team up/add anything)